pofesk0/DuressUltimate/README.md

 # DuressUltimate (Duress Ultimate)

-An emergency preparedness app that wipes phone data when you enter and submit any code with your configured length for reset instead of a password on the lock screen
+An emergency preparedness app that wipes all phone data when you enter and submit any code with your configured length for reset instead of a password on the lock screen

 This app has the following advantages: